LewisMurray00/react-portfolio-website/README.md

 - Next i turned my focus to the About section, it was here that i created cards (which i may refactor as a seperate component) to highlight some key things about me as well as a paragraph and also reusing a button to contact me

 - I moved onto the portfolio.jsx file next, this involved creating more card components for the project.
 Initially i hard coded 6 seperate card components, however i realised it would be easier and more efficient to map over an array of data.

+- I finished off the rest of the page and styled what i need to, it was then time to turn my attention to creating a form where users can email me, i did this using EmailJS

 video: 2:20